7 things to consider when comparing term deposits

 Term deposits that offer compound interest may return significant benefits to investors.
 Compound interest is added to your term deposit on a regular basis, which increases its value – and the size of the next interest payment.
 This could potentially deliver higher profits than a term deposit with a single interest payment made at maturity.

 Looking for a term deposit?
 InfoChoice allows you to search and compare term deposit offers, while providing useful information such as monthly account service fees and accessibility.
-You can also use our InfoChoice Term Deposit Calculator to estimate how much interest you could earn.
+You can also use our InfoChoice Term Deposit Calculator or Compound Interest Calculator to estimate how much interest you could earn.